Data protection for community groups

 - Personal data is information about a person which is identifiable as being about them.
 It can be stored electronically or on paper, and includes images and audio recordings as well as written information.

 - Data protection is about how we, as an organisation, ensure we protect the rights and privacy of individuals, and comply with the law, when collecting, storing, using, amending, sharing, destroying or deleting personal data.

 - Overall and final responsibility for data protection lies with the management committee, who are responsible for overseeing activities and ensuring this policy is upheld.

 - All volunteers are responsible for observing this policy, and related procedures, in all areas of their work for the group.

 - Anytown Community Group needs to keep personal data about its committee, members, volunteers and supporters in order to carry out group activities.

-- We will collect, store, use, amend, share, destroy or delete personal data only in ways which protect people’s privacy and comply with the General Data Protection Regulation (GDPR) and other relevant legislation.
+- We will collect, store, use, amend, share, destroy or delete personal data only in ways which protect people’s privacy and comply with the UK General Data Protection Regulation (GDPR) and other relevant legislation.

 - We will only collect, store and use the minimum amount of data that we need for clear purposes, and will not collect, store or use data we do not need.